 Guitar – Computer Interfaces

 Unfortunately, even electric guitars don’t have a way to directly plug into a computer.
 In order to convert the analog electrical signal that comes from the pickups into a digital one, you’ll need a device known as an audio interface.

 There are a few different types of audio interface on the market.
 Keep reading to find out more about them (or check out our favorites here).

 The Focusrite Scarlett 2i2 is a great starting point (or the Scarlett Solo on a tighter budget).
-Without a doubt, this is one of the most widely owned USB interfaces, and for good reason.
-Operation is nice and simple, and once the included software is installed, it is literally a case of plug and play.
-You can plug in a standard ¼” jack, or an XLR cable, making it a suitable choice for both guitar and vocals.
+Without a doubt, this is one of the most widely-owned USB interfaces, and for good reason.
+Operation is nice and simple.
+Once the included software is installed, it’s literally a case of plug and play.
+You can plug in a standard ¼” jack or an XLR cable, making it a suitable choice for both guitar and vocals.

-Another great feature of this interface is the headphones out option, which will allow you to practice playing your electric guitar using all of the effects and amp profiles from your software, and plug straight into headphones to play in complete silence (see our favorite headphones for this use here).
+Another great feature of this interface is the headphones-out option, which allows you to practice playing your electric guitar using all the effects and amp profiles from your software, and plug straight into headphones to play in complete silence (see our favorite headphones for this use here).

-The Focusrite Scarlett 2i2is a great option, but, if you’re looking for a similar interface and your budget is tighter, the Behringer U-Phoria might be perfect for you.
+The Focusrite Scarlett 2i2is a great option, but if you’re looking for a similar interface and your budget is tighter, the Behringer U-Phoria might be perfect for you.
 It offers dedicated instrument and mic inputs, allowing you to record both simultaneously.
-This is a solid value for money option, and even at such a low price it still includes Tracktion DAW (digital audio workstation) software, and 150 downloadable instrument/effect plug-ins.
+This is a solid value for money option.
+Even at such a low price, it still includes Tracktion DAW (digital audio workstation) software and 150 downloadable instrument/effect plug-ins.

 If you happen to be in the market for something even simpler, consider investing in an interface from the IK Multimedia iRig series.
 Their products are well made and their Amplitude software is excellent, with tons of amp and pedal simulations available.
 They offer compatibility with Mac OSx, and even iPad and iPhone.